tingtron/hiring-engineers/blog/blog.md

 $ loadtest -n 4000 -c 500 --rps 1000 http://127.0.0.1:8081/
 ```

-After increasing the load on the test web page, we can observe
+After the load goes up on the test web page, we can observe
 increased resource consumption in the Datadog System Dashboard.
 In particular, System Load, CPU Usage and System Memory show
-visible increase.
+visible growth.

 ![Load Saturation](041_Load_Saturation.png)

 We should expect that after further increase of the load, the server
 performance would suffer, and errors will start to appear.
 However, to get more specific insight into performance of individual
-requests, such as reponse time and error counts, we need to capture
+requests, such as response time and error counts, we need to capture
 certain request-processing statistics.

-Note: there are several ways for capturing performance indicators of a web application,
+Note: There are several ways for capturing performance indicators of a web application,
 such as in the transport layer, load testing client, etc. However, here we'll be capturing
 statistics from inside the Node.js code itself.
 Doing so we can configure
 the complexity of responses (time and size in particular), and the error